Manchu language: Revitalization movements

 The state also runs programs to revive minority cultures and languages.
 Deng Xiaoping promoted bilingual education.
 However, many programs are not suited to the ethnic culture or to passing knowledge to the younger generations.
 If the programs were created via "top-down political processes" the locals tend to look at them with distrust.
 But if they were formed via specialized governmental organizations, they fare better.
 According to Katarzyna Golik:In Mukden, the historical Manchurian capital, there is a Shenyang Manchu Association (沈阳市满族联谊会) which is active in promoting Manchurian culture.
 The Association publishes books about Manchurian folklore and history and its activities are run independently from the local government.
 Among the various classes of the Manchurian language and calligraphy some turned out to be a success.
 Beijing has the biggest and most wealthy Beijing Daxing Regency Manchu Association (北京大兴御苑满族联谊会). (pp100-101)Other support can be found internationally and on the Internet.
 Post-Cultural Revolution reform allowed for international studies to be done in China.
 The dying language and ethnic culture of Manchus gained attention, providing local support.
 Websites facilitate communication of language classes or articles.
 Younger generations also spread and promote their unique identity through popular Internet media.

 Despite the increased efforts to revive the Manchu language, there are many obstacles standing in the way.
 Even with increased awareness, many Manchus choose to give up their language, some opting to learn Mongolian instead.
 Manchu language is still thought of as a foreign language in a Han-dominated Chinese speaking country.
 Obstacles are also found when gaining recognition from the state.
 Resistance through censorship prevented the performing of Banjin festivals, a festival in recognition of a new reconstructed Manchu identity, in Beijing.

-Phonology

-Written Manchu was close to being called an "open syllable" language because the only consonant that came regularly at the end of native words was //n//, similar to Beijing Mandarin, Northeastern Mandarin, Jilu Mandarin and Japanese.
-This resulted in almost all native words ending in a vowel.
-In some words, there were vowels that were separated by consonant clusters, as in the words ilha ('flower') and abka ('heaven'); however, in most words, the vowels were separated from one another by only single consonants.

-This open syllable structure might not have been found in all varieties of spoken Manchu, but it was certainly found in the southern dialect that became the basis for the written language.
-It is also apparent that the open-syllable tendency of the Manchu language had been growing ever stronger for the several hundred years since written records of Manchu were first produced: consonant clusters that had appeared in older forms, such as abka and abtara-mbi ('to yell'), were gradually simplified, and the words began to be written as aga or aha (in this form meaning 'rain') and atara-mbi ('to cause a commotion').